raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.5.10 =
+* FIX: Ensure that campaigns without end dates are saved with the correct value of 0 for the end date meta field. [#524](https://github.com/Charitable/Charitable/issues/524)

 = 1.5.9 =
 * NEW: Added `Charitable_Campaign_Processor` class in preparation for new version of Charitable Ambassadors.